ericjanto/personal-blog/content/posts/articles/first-year.md

 Here's a summary of my courses:

 #### Introduction to Linear Algebra
-- Learned: vectors, matrices & Gaussian elimination, span, subspaces, eigenvalues, orthogonal diagonalization, ...
+- Learned: vectors, matrices & Gaussian elimination, span, subspaces, eigenvalues, orthogonal diagonalization, etc.
 - Half of the course was already covered in my advanced maths course at school
 - Well taught but very time-consuming (4 tests/exercise papers each week, counting for 20% of the final mark)
 - The only course which was still quite challenging, not in the understanding of content but in the sheer amount of knowledge they required us to consume and learn… in the 4th week of lectures I'd have forgotten most of the 1st week's content -> that's why I'm trying out a spaced repetition system next year